 - Quick Start to Safer Fish

 Need help identifying that fish you just caught?
-Look no further, the Quick Start to Safer Fish handout will help you quickly identify fish that can be caught in Michigan, and also offers insight on the safety of eating those fish!
-If you fish on a regular basis remember to check your Eat Safe Fish Guide for more complete information!
+Look no further!
+The Quick Start to Safer Fish handout will help you quickly identify fish that can be caught in Michigan.
+It also shows you generally how safe those fish are to eat.
+If you eat fish on a regular basis remember to always use the Eat Safe Fish Guide to find the actual guidelines for your fish, lake or river.